 Rice offers a deferred payment plan to enable families to finance students’ educational costs.
 This plan divides each semester’s charge over four installments.
 Details are available to eligible students each semester at the time of billing.
 Students arrange for deferred payment through the Cashier’s Office.

-Students who have not exceeded 10 semesters at Rice may be eligible to apply for limited non-institutional financial aid for the summer terms.
+Degree-seeking students at Rice may be eligible for limited financial aid for summer terms.
 A summer request form is required to be submitted to the Office of Financial Aid for consideration of summer aid eligibility.
 The summer request deadline and additional information is available through the Office of Financial Aid.

 Financial Aid Eligibility